AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 Update Events
 =============

-We'll demonstrate updates by taking the values we created and replacing them with new values.
-Once you've modified the events client-side, you submit them to the Qi service with ``UpdateValueAsync`` or ``UpdateValuesAsync``:
+Updates can be demonstrated by taking the values that were created and replacing them with new values.
+After you have modified the events on the client side, you submit them to the Qi service with ``UpdateValueAsync`` or ``UpdateValuesAsync``, as shown here:

 .. code:: c#

         qiclient.UpdateValueAsync("evtStream", JsonConvert.SerializeObject(evt)).Wait();
         qiclient.UpdateValuesAsync("evtStream", JsonConvert.SerializeObject(events)).Wait();

-Note that we are serializing the event or event collection and passing the string into the update method as a parameter.
+Note that you are serializing the event or event collection and passing the string into the update method as a parameter.

 Delete Events
 =============

-As with insertion, deletion of events is managed by specifying a single index or a range of index values over the type's key property.
-Here we are removing the single event whose ``Order`` property has the value 0, then removing any event on the range 1-99:
+As with insertion, the deletion of events is managed by specifying a single index or a range of index values over the type's key property.
+The code below shows the removal of a single event whose ``Order`` property has the value 0, and then the removal of any event in the range 1-99:

 .. code:: c#

         qiclient.RemoveValueAsync("evtStream", "0").Wait();
         qiclient.RemoveWindowValuesAsync("evtStream", "1", "99").Wait();

-The index values are expressed as string representations of the underlying type.
+Index values are expressed as string representations of the underlying type.
 DateTime index values must be expressed as ISO 8601 strings.

 Bonus: Deleting Types and Streams
 =================================

-You might want to run the sample more than once.
+You should run the sample more than once.
 To avoid collisions with types and streams, the sample program deletes the stream and type it created before terminating.
 The stream goes first so that the reference count on the type goes to zero: